South Carolina Books: The Best Books Set in the Palmetto State

 When Maggie gets a call that she’s needed back home, she returns to find the restaurant in disarray.
 She’s also about to uncover some shocking secrets about her family’s past.
 And then there’s the handsome farmer who catches her eye…

 Dorothea Benton Frank, the queen of Southern fiction, passed away in 2019, but her daughter Victoria stepped in to fill her shoes.
-This is her debut novel, and we are looking forward to her summer 2025 release, The Violet Hour.
+If you enjoy her debut novel, also consider picking up The Violet Hour, which is considered a companion novel because it is set in the same fictional world.

 The Prince of Tides